What Is Biofeedback Therapy And Will It Work For Me?

 - EDG - provides feedback on perspiration levels as a result of skin temperature changes

 - Computer Programs - these programs help turn the information provided by the feedback machines into biofeedback to the patient.
 Interactive graphics and computer prompt provide guidance on practicing proper biofeedback techniques and it provides feedback on progress/results.
 Any sensors used for biofeedback can be plugged into the computer to provide usable feedback through prompts and graphics.

-- Mobile App -mobile apps are available for practicing biofeedback, the app tracks physiological events and changes using wearable sensors and then provides the user with the feedback that is necessary to practice biofeedback techniques.
+- Mobile App -mobile apps are available for practicing biofeedback, and the app tracks physiological events and changes using wearable sensors, and then provide the user with the feedback that is necessary to practice biofeedback techniques.

 Does It Work For Everyone?

 Biofeedback is not a cure-all; it is used to enhance health by providing the patient with the information they can use to develop a stronger mind/body connection.
 In terms of relief biofeedback can benefit patients by providing them with the information and input necessary to become aware of their biological indicators, thus enabling them to better control these aspects of their physical health.
 In doing so, their psychological health also sees many of the benefits of biofeedback therapy.
 The more in touch an individual is with their physical and mental state, the healthier they are.
 Everyone can get some benefit from biofeedback.
 This type of therapy can be used even if there is no actual mental health concern; it is a therapy that enhances as well as provides a therapeutic effect for those with mental health problems.
 In general, biofeedback therapy can help people with a wide array of symptoms, even though it doesn’t necessarily treat the underlying issues that may be causing those symptoms.